 Required course materials

-You must be registered for your class by 12:00 noon EST on the Monday before the class starts.
+You must be registered for your class by 12:00 noon EST the Monday before the class starts.
 Your official start date is the date that the course opens and you will have 16 weeks from that date to complete your course.